lequeso/awesomeincu-2015/_courses/hourofcode.md

 # STLP brings the #learntocode movement to Kentucky

 Want an Hour of Code in your school?
-[Register](/applications/hourofcode/) to bring in the Awesome Inc U team!
+[Register](/applications/hourofcode/) to bring in the We Love Pasta team!

 Want to run your own Hour of Code?
 On [Dec.
 3rd](https://www.eventbrite.com/e/hour-of-code-teacher-workshop-2-tickets-14300688745), you can attend a workshop for teachers.